How to Explain EMDR Preparation to Clients

 Preparation conversations help correct these assumptions.
 Therapists often explain that EMDR treatment begins by strengthening the skills that allow the nervous system to remain regulated during trauma work.
 These stabilization strategies allow clients to remain present and maintain dual attention when emotionally activating material is introduced later in treatment.

 Preparation also helps therapists evaluate whether clients currently have the regulation skills needed for trauma processing.
-As described in How to Know When a Client Is Ready for EMDR, clinicians typically consider factors such as emotional regulation, grounding capacity, distress tolerance, and the ability to remain oriented during difficult emotional experiences.
-Explaining these readiness factors helps clients understand that preparation is not a delay in treatment but rather a step that supports safer and more effective trauma processing.
+Clinicians often consider factors such as emotional regulation, grounding capacity, distress tolerance, and the ability to remain oriented during difficult emotional experiences when evaluating readiness for EMDR, as discussed in How to Know When a Client Is Ready for EMDR.

 Explaining the Purpose of Preparation